Public Warned, Moose Will Defend Themselves and Their Young Aggressively

 Keep pets away, as moose can get quite aggressive around them.
 Be especially cautious when walking dogs.

-If a moose does begin to charge, run as fast as you can and try to put a large object between you such as a boulder, car or tree
+- If a moose displays aggressive behavior or begins to charge, run as fast as you can and try to put a large object between you such as a boulder, car or tree

 While moose encounters with people are quite common, moose cause few problems.
 However, moose have "treed" people who have approached them too closely, have killed or injured pets or livestock, and have chased people away from territories they are defending.